nodiscc/hecat/README.md

 pip3 install git+https://gitlab.com/nodiscc/hecat.git
 ```

-If you want to install from a local copy instead:
+To install from a local copy instead:

 ```bash
 # grab a copy